orbcode/orbuculum/orbtrace/README.md

 ORBTrace Development
 ====================

 This is the development status for the ORBTrace parallel TRACE hardware.
-Its very unlikely you want to be here but, just in case you do, this is built using Clifford Wolfs' icestorm toolchain and currently targets a either a lattice iCE40HX-8K board or the lattice icestick.
+You're only here 'cos you're brave.
+This is built using Clifford Wolfs' icestorm toolchain and currently targets a either a lattice iCE40HX-8K board or the lattice icestick.

-It is work in progress, but progress is quite good (12th Jan 2021).
+This is now mostly complete (15th Jan 2021).
 In theory, on a HX1 or HX8 part, it will work with any trace port operating up to 120MHz.
 I've never seen one faster.
 Early work on UP5K suggests it will run there up to around 50MHz, but work on that is incomplete at the moment.

 This should all be viewed as experimental.
 There remains work to be done.